Vernon Watkins: Poetry

-His ambitions were for his poetry; in critical terms they were not to be fulfilled.
+Watkins' ambitions were for his poetry; in critical terms they were not to be fulfilled.
 On the other hand, he became a major figure for the Anglo-Welsh poetry tradition, and his poems were included in major anthologies.
 During the war he was for a time associated with the New Apocalyptics group.
-With his first book Ballad of the Mari Llwyd (1941) accepted by Faber and Faber, he had a publisher with a policy of sticking by their authors.
-In his case this may be considered to have had an adverse long-term effect on his reputation, in that it is generally thought that he over-published.
+With his first book Ballad of the Mari Llwyd (1941) accepted by Faber & Faber, he had a publisher with a policy of sticking by their authors.
+In his case this may be considered to have had an adverse long-term effect on his reputation, in that it is sometimes thought that he over-published.
 Of the book, the publisher said:

 "Mr Vernon Watkins is a Welsh poet whose work hitherto has appeared only in periodicals and in recent anthologies.
 The only influence apparent upon his poetry is one he has thoroughly assimilated - that of W. B. Yeats.
 Otherwise his style differs radically from that of any of his older contemporaries, except for a racial quality which gives it something in common with that of Dylan Thomas.
 Mr Watkins is undoubtedly a poet with an uncommon sense of rhythm as well as of imagery."

 The British Library holds a manuscript draft of the poem with annotations by T. S. Eliot, showing Eliot at work as editor and board member at the publishing house Faber - his "day job" since 1925.
 The Library also holds the Watkins Papers which include autograph and typewritten poems chiefly from his seven published volumes, but also some unpublished poems.
 In 2016, another collection of Watkins's draft poems was acquired from the widow of Watkins.

 Watkins wrote poetry for several hours every night and by way of contrast, Caitlin, Dylan Thomas's wife, could not recall her husband staying in even for one night during their whole married life.
 As well as Yeats Vernon was familiar with T. S. Eliot and Philip Larkin whose affectionate recollection of him can be found in his Required Writing: Miscellaneous Pieces 1955-1982 (2012).
 He was awarded a University of Wales honorary Doctorate of Literature in 1966 after retiring from his job at the bank.
 He was being considered for Poet Laureate at the time of his death.

 A poem by Watkins from The Anglo-Welsh Review; the widow mentioned may be Caitlin Thomas.